ESTABLISHED JULY 2017

 Seacoast United Soccer Club

-- NNESL membership is open to those soccer clubs that have completed a NNESL Membership application and have been approved for membership by a vote of the Board of Directors before the start of any season (such approval shall be in the sole discretion of the Board of Directors).
+- NNESL membership is open to those soccer clubs that have completed a NNESL Membership application, meet th enew NNESL Membership Definition (stated below) and have been approved for membership by a voate of the Board of Directors before the start of any season (such approval shall be in the sole discretion of the Board of Directors).
 The membership of any club approved by the Board of Directors must be ratified at the next annual meeting of NNESL for the membership to continue.
 Any club not so ratified shall not play in NNESL until so ratified at a subsequent annual meeting.
-No club may vote for members of the board of directors, or on any other matters, unless it had at least four (4) teams playing in NNESL the prior fall season.
-Those clubs with less than four (4) teams may be non-voting members.
+No club may vote for members of the board of directors, or on any other matters, unless it had at least three (3) teams playing in NNESL the prior fall or spring season.
+Those clubs with less than three (3) teams may be non-voting members.

 ARTICLE VI – BOARD OF DIRECTORS

 6.1 The Board of Directors shall consist of nine (9) directors who shall be the officers and directors of NNESL.
 The nine (9) directors shall be: